janelia-flyem/dvid-io/blog/2020-01-22-hemibrain-release.md

 For those users who want to download and forge ahead on their own copy of our reconstruction data, you can download a replica of our production DVID system and the full Hemibrain databases.

+_<Clarification added 2020-03-24>_ You can quickly download a relatively small DVID executable which then allows access to grayscale data stored in the cloud, both in JPEG and raw format.
+All other data can be downloaded by type (e.g., synapses, ROIs, segmentation, etc.) so you can choose what you need.

 Please refer to the [Hemibrain DVID release page](/docs/hemibrain) for download information.

 We'll be updating the documentation on this website over time.